Welcome to our Intake Department

 - Experiencing depression or anxiety

-- Showing signs of Autism or other developmental delays
+- Showing signs of developmental delays

 Our intake assessments are conducted by Master’s level licensed clinicians who will spend approximately 1.5 hours (per child being assessed) with you gathering important information to assist in determining services that your child is eligible to receive.

-If you are interested in coming in or you have additional questions about our services or your eligibility please contact us at 313.262.1212.
-Or, click here to Request An Appointment.
+If you are interested in coming in or you have additional questions about our services or your eligibility please contact us at 313.262.1212 or, click here to Request An Appointment.
 We accept Medicaid and most private insurances.

 Please carefully review the following criteria to determine if you are eligible for a walk-in intake assessment: